Feat-FeAR/logSpace/content/docs/coding/git_survival.md

         git remote add origin git@github.com:Feat-FeAR/Kerblam_prototype.git
         ```
         {{< hint info >}}
-__NOTE__
+__INFO__
- A _remote_ is a copy of the repository that is hosted somewhere else, that we
+In Git, a _remote_ is a copy of the repository that is hosted somewhere else,
- can push to and pull from, and there’s no reason that you have to work with
- only one.

- For example, on some large projects you might have your own copy in
- your own GitHub account (you’d probably call this _origin_) and also the main
- _upstream_ project repository.
-You would pull from _upstream_ from time to time
- to get the latest updates that other people have committed.
-        {{< /hint >}}
-        {{< hint info >}}
-__NOTE__
-`origin` is a __local__ name used to refer to the remote repository.
-It could be
+that we can _push to_ and _pull from_.
+To avoid entering the full address each
+time, Git allows the use of local names to refer to the _remote_.
+Even if in
-called anything, but _origin_ is a convention that is often used by default in
+principle it could be called anything, `origin` is a convention that is often
-Git and GitHub, so it’s helpful to stick with this unless there’s a reason not
+used by default in Git and GitHub (see, e.g., `git clone`), so it’s helpful to
+stick with this unless there’s a reason not to.
-to.

 __In any case, remember that the name you give to a remote only exists
 _locally_.
 It’s an alias that you choose and not something intrinsic to the